stevenbrix/DependencyPropertyPrototype/Readme.md

 obj.Style = Style(targetType.MyOtherDO) { ... }
 ```

+The runtime will fail when you do this, but it would be nice to have compile-time validation.
 Is there a way to validate this?